All about earthworms

 Slime is prime!

 Except for the yuck factor, slime is harmless, and for earthworms, it’s a lifeline.
-Produced by a thick ring of glandular tissue called the clitellum (kly-TELL-um), it’s a mucus that’s crucial for its role in keeping them moist.
-There are several reasons why moisture is essential, but first and foremost, they need it for breathing.
-Oxygen enters directly into their bloodstream through tiny pores in their thin skin after dissolving in the mucus.
+Produced by a thick ring of glandular tissue called the clitellum (kly-TELL-um), it’s a mucus crucial for keeping earthworms moist.
+There are a few reasons why they must stay moist.
+First and foremost, they need it for breathing because oxygen enters directly into their bloodstream through tiny pores in their skin after dissolving in the mucus.
 If an earthworm dries, it dies.
+Slimy skin also serves as a lubricant to help ease earthworms through the soil.
+And finally, mucus forms the cocoons that hold earthworm embryos.

 Internal organs

 Earthworms have no skeleton.
-They’re soft through-and-through, simple animals perfectly formed for the work they do.
+They’re soft, simple animals perfectly formed for the work they do.
 Their body is basically a muscular cylinder of ring-like segments called annuli (ANN-u-lie), which taper off at both ends.
 Some species have as many as 150 of them, each coated by mucus.
 They can slide through the soil like a sled across ice.

 Head